 Youth as Catalysts for Change

-Historically, African politics has been dominated by older generations, often leading to a disconnect between leadership and the aspirations of the youth.
+Historically, African politics has been dominated by older generations.
+This has often led to a disconnect between leadership and the aspirations of the youth.

 However, the rise of social media and digital communication has empowered young people to mobilize and advocate for change like never before.

-From organizing mass protests to leveraging online platforms for political discourse, African youth are challenging traditional power structures and demanding more inclusive governance.
+From organizing mass protests to leveraging online platforms for political discourse.
+African youths are challenging traditional power structures and demanding more inclusive governance.

 Driving Innovation and Progress